 The California Department of Education (CDE) has established Resource 7422, In-Person Instruction (IPI) Grant, effective 2020–21, to allow LEAs to account for IPI grant revenues and expenditures.
-Resource 7422 is subject to unearned revenue.
+Resource 7422 is subject to unearned revenue and available for expenditures through September 30, 2024.
 LEAs will not recognize revenue until all eligibility requirements are met, which is when LEAs offer in-person instruction pursuant to Education Code (EC) Section 43521(c)(3) by May 15, 2021.

 Note that IPI grant revenue is affected by the number of days the LEA delays offering in-person instruction, pursuant to EC Section 43521(c)(2)(B)(i).
 Revenue recognized should reflect these adjustments, if applicable.
-No revenue should be recognized by LEAs that do not plan to offer in-person instruction by May 15, 2021.
+No revenue should be recognized by LEAs that did not provide in-person instruction by May 15, 2021.
 Any funding that must be returned to CDE should be recorded to Object 9590, Due to Grantor Governments.

 Expanded Learning Opportunities (ELO) Grant

-Expenditures reported using Resource 7426 should be limited to paraprofessional staff salary and benefits, e.g., Object 2100, Classified Instructional Salaries, and corresponding benefit objects 3XX2, using the appropriate goal and/or functions.
-In order to reduce the potential reporting burden on LEAs should paraprofessional expenditures exceed the minimum ten percent required, e.g., having to split one staff’s salary and benefit expenditure entries between Resource 7425 and Resource 7426, all ELO paraprofessional staff expenditures should be reported using Resource 7426.
+Expenditures reported using Resource 7426 should be limited to paraprofessional staff salaries and benefits, e.g., Object 2100, Classified Instructional Salaries, and corresponding benefit objects 3XX2, using the appropriate goal and/or functions.
+In order to reduce the potential reporting burden on LEAs in the event that paraprofessional expenditures exceed the minimum ten percent required, (e.g., having to split one staff’s salary and benefit expenditure entries between Resource 7425 and Resource 7426), all ELO paraprofessional staff expenditures should be reported using Resource 7426.

-For these same reasons, Object 8990, Contributions from Restricted Revenues, will not be opened for Resource 7422.
+For these same reasons, Object 8990, Contributions from Restricted Revenues, will not be opened for resources 3216, 3217, 3218, 3219, and 7422.
 Note that restricted contributions are allowed from Resource 7425 to Resource 7426, as discussed previously under the ELO grant accounting guidance.
 Appropriate documentation should be maintained to demonstrate that the contribution is made from Resource 7425 to Resource 7426.

 Questions regarding this accounting guidance may be emailed to the Financial Accountability and Information Services office at email@example.com.